Virginia Tech Corps of Cadets: Current structure

 Due to changing company ROTC affiliations between US Army Infantry/Engineers, Coast Artillery, and Air Corps (later US Air Force) ROTCs, units were designated as Companies, Batteries, and Squadrons respectively.

 Between the Spring and Fall semesters of 1971, due to dwindling numbers, the number of units was cut in half, to avoid favoring units at the front of the line, all Companies, Batteries, and Squadrons were divided into pairs, with each pair constituting a new company.
 This updated lineage carries on to this day, even as units were “reactivated” beginning with India in the reconstituted 3rd Battalion, which was fully restored with the activation of Mike company in 2021.
 The Fourth battalion was reactivated in 2022, along with N and O Companies.

-It is important to note that when the companies I through O were reactivated, the reorganization of 1971 was not undone, essentially meaning that two units in the regiments (One company and one platoon) can claim the legacy of the letters I, K, L, M, N, and O (and R & S if those companies were ever reactivated).
+When the companies I through O were reactivated, the reorganization of 1971 was not undone, essentially meaning that two units in the regiments (One company and one platoon) can claim the legacy of the letters I, K, L, M, N, and O (and R & S if those companies were ever reactivated).
 For example, N and O Squadrons were combined into the 'new' Golf Squadron meaning that Golf 1st Platoon, and November Company can both claim the legacy of the original N-Squadron.

 Senior leadership

-The senior leadership is provided by the Commandant of Cadets, who is appointed by Virginia Tech and is a salaried faculty member.
+The senior leadership is headed by the Commandant of Cadets, who is appointed by Virginia Tech administration and is a salaried faculty member.
 Since 1952, the Commandant has been a retired general officer (most often a major general) from either the Army or Air Force.
-Of note, the Corps has never had a Commandant from the Navy or the Marine Corps (until Spring of 2025).
-The Commandant of Cadets is assisted by an executive officer in administrative matters and coordination with a number of university constituencies.
+As of Spring 2025, MajGen Seely (USMC, Ret.) became the first from the Marine Corps to assume the role of Commandant.
+The Commandant of Cadets is assisted by a Vice Commandant of Cadets in internal Corps staff matters and coordination with a number of university constituencies.
+On March 18, 2025, the Vice Commandant for the Corps of Cadets position has been announced with COL (Ret.)
+Craig J. Alia assuming the role.

 Other Corps leadership staff are the four Deputy Commandants who, along with four Senior Enlisted Advisors, oversee the cadet battalions along with one Deputy Commandant and an Assistant Deputy Commandant for the Citizen-Leader Track.
-There is also a Director of Alumni Development with an administrative assistant, and an Assistant Deputy Commandant for Recruiting.
+There is also a Director of Alumni Development with an administrative assistant, and an Assistant Deputy Commandant for Recruiting, Assistant Recruiter, and Recruiting Assistant.
 A Director of Communications coordinates communication efforts amongst the Corps' many audiences, and two Residential Life Coordinators are also assigned to the Corps in order to liaison between the Office of Housing and Residence Life and the Corps.
 The Director of the Rice Center for Leadership Studies oversees the leadership minor and curriculum for the cadets.
 The Director of the Regimental Band, the Highty Tighties, is also a member of the Commandant's Staff.
 Also assigned are a Museum Curator, an athletic trainer (provided by Carilion), and two office and one scholarship manager.
 The Commandant of Cadets also oversees operation of the university's Tailor Shop.

-On March 18, 2025, the Vice Commandant for the Corps of Cadets position has been announced with COL (Ret.)
-Craig J. Alia assuming the role.